imrankabir/images/README.md

-# Use can used it on the following link
+# Use can use it on the following link

 Click to use Images App (https://imrankabir.github.io/images)